What is this government refinance program and what are the conditions?

 - You are current on your mortgage payments

 - Your mortgage is for a larger amount than the value of your home right now.

 - The outstanding amount of your loan is not greater than 125% of the current value of your house.

 - You can prove that you are able to pay for the new payments for your mortgage refinance.

 Note that if you do qualify for a refinance under the HARP Program (a so called Harp Refi), you still need to submit a loan application.
 Further, you have to pay a refinance fee, just as if you were obtaining a refinance through other (commercial) channels.
 The Harp loan will be underwritten to see if you are qualified to obtain a loan in general.
-Just because you meet the criteria listed above, there is no guarantee you will be refinanced under the H.A.R.P Program if you do not qualify for a refinance in the first place.
+Just because you meet the criteria listed above, there is no guarantee you will be refinanced under the H.A.R.P Program if you do not qualify for the refinance requirements in the first place.
 A mortgage modification sometimes doesn’t come easy as you probably know by now..

 Some of the great features of this Obama refinance program:

 Not only you can get lower closing costs but there are more benefits: